 What is dementia?

-According to the Alzheimer’s Association, “dementia” refers to a wide range of symptoms related to decline in memory.
-Because it is caused by damage to brain cells, communication between cells is impacts, resulting in a breakdown of brain function.
+According to the Alzheimer’s Association, “dementia” refers to a wide range of symptoms related to a decline in memory.
+Because it is caused by damage to brain cells, communication between cells is impacted, resulting in a breakdown of brain function.
 Of the wide range of symptoms characterizing dementia, problems with the five listed below are the most common.

 • Communication and language